 Market turbulence, credit crisis, and pressure from governing bodies for additional regulation in the alternative investments sector are some important elements which we believe will put an increasing emphasis on the requirement to have a strong and reliable fair valuation process for alternative assets.
 Going forward, general partners can expect investors, auditors, and regulators to scrutinise their valuation estimation more closely.

-This module will help you to understand the key roles and responsibilities of the valuation function, as well as the controls and requirements in regards with the regulatory framework.
+This module will help participants understand the key roles and responsibilities of the valuation function, as well as the controls and requirements in regards to the regulatory framework.

 The module will cover the following topics: